hglanz/AcousticsApp-Summer2019/README.md

         e.
 Get rid of title "7-series graph" in window function help (use windows.R) (done)

         f.
 Move the 7th graph to right to get rid of overlap with 6 graphs in window function help (use windows.R) (done)

         g.
-Spectrum should have x-axis only go up to 0.4999 (use windows.R) in window function help
+Spectrum should have x-axis only go up to 0.4999 (use windows.R) in window function help (done)

         h.
 Need legend in 7th graph (right) in window function help (use windows.R)